DSCI-310-2025/dsci-310-group-04-dataletes/README.md

 - Go to your command line and type in: docker pull rchen34/dsci310-group-4:latest
 - Run the docker image with: docker run -p 8888:8888 rchen34/dsci310-group-4:latest
 - Open the notebook in your browser with the http://127.0.0.1:8888 link in the console output
+- In the File tab, under the New dropdown, open a Terminal
+- In the terminal type make all
+- The visualizations and data are stored in the data folder
+- The results of the knn model are stored in the results folder

 ## Dependencies